 But why walk when you can hop, anyway?

-For more information about kangaroos and other marsupials, visit the links on the next page.
+For more information about kangaroos and other marsupials, visit the links below.

 - "Ancient kangaroo didn't hop, say scientists."
 The Daily Telegraph.
 Dec.
 6, 2007.
 (July 23, 2008)http://www.news.com.au/dailytelegraph/story/0,22049,22880743-5001028,00.html

 - Dawson, Terence J. "Kangaroos: Biology of the World's Largest Marsupial."
 Cornell University Press.
 1995.
 (July 23, 2008)http://books.google.com/books?id=KNxIlprcmTYC

 - Domico, Terry.
 "The Faster a roo Travels, the More Energy It Saves."
 Smithsonian Magazine.
 November 1993.